DerBunman/DieBenutzerumgebung/README.md

 cp localhost.yml default.yml
 ```
 Edit default.yml according your needs.
+More information on how to configure the hosts can be found [here](docs/variables.md).

 The minimal change would be to replace your_user with the current user.

 For example: